Toward Black Hole Stars: supermassive black hole growth in nuclear clusters via stellar-object and gas accretion: Introduction

-\cite{Bellovary:2025aeg} estimate a high-$z$ TDE rate of $\sim10^{-4}\,\rm yr^{-1}$ (for $5<z<8$) by linking LRDs to SMBH-seed densities assuming purely TDE-powered emission, a rate too low for SMBH growth and implying LRD masses below earlier claims.
-A $\sim10^7\,M_\odot$ BH has meanwhile been directly measured in a lensed $z=7$ LRD~\citep{2025arXiv250821748J}.
+\cite{Bellovary:2025aeg} estimates a high-$z$ TDE rate of $\sim10^{-4}\,\rm yr^{-1}$ (for $5<z<8$) by linking LRDs to SMBH-seed densities assuming purely TDE-powered emission, a rate too low for SMBH growth and implying LRD masses below earlier claims.
+A $\sim10^7\,M_\odot$ black hole (BH) has meanwhile been directly measured in a lensed $z=7$ LRD~\citep{2025arXiv250821748J}.
 Since LRDs are likely AGN-dominated, \cite{Kritos:2025aqo} show that including SMBH-growth needs (mergers + accretion) significantly boosts high-$z$ TDE rates, which we argue here may be observable.

-In this work, we consider an N-body snapshot of an NSC with a central SMBH and compute the instantaneous TDE and compact-object capture rates in the system, accounting for loss-cone physics and stellar evolution.
+In this work, we analyze an $N$-body snapshot at time $t$ of a star cluster within a central SMBH’s sphere of influence by sampling its spherically symmetric distribution function without time evolution.
+From these snapshots, we compute the instantaneous TDE and compact-object capture rates, incorporating loss-cone physics and stellar evolution.